-Represented indigent clients facing the death penalty, juveniles sentenced to life without parole, and sex offenders facing residency restrictions in postconviction and § 1983 litigation.
+• Commitment to justice for all: Represented indigent clients facing the death penalty, juveniles sentenced to life without parole, and sex offenders facing residency restrictions in postconviction and § 1983 litigation.
 Provided research for merits brief in Sullivan v.
 Florida, a United States Supreme Court case considering life without parole sentences for juveniles.
-Drafted and edited the fifth edition of the Alabama Capital Postconviction Manual.
+Drafted, edited and published the fifth edition of the Alabama Capital Postconviction Manual.
 Researched and drafted a report on juror discrimination in the Southeast.
+Supported and communicated with family and community members affected by executions in the region.